 Celine Gounder: Yeah.
 I think there’s definitely.
 Fear, but there’s, there’s this sort of scarcity mindset, um, because there is scarcity in terms of gowns and masks and, and other protective equipment.

 Ron Klain: So silly, let me interrupt you there for a second.
 And we’ve talked about this a couple times, but for our lay listeners, why don’t you walk us through head to toe?
 What does protective gear looks like?
 What should they be wearing to keep themselves safe?
 What are they actually wearing instead?

-Celine Gounder: Just straight up surgical mass are really not adequate if you’re going to be working in a hospital and exposed to this degree, to patients, infectious bodily fluids.
+Celine Gounder: Just straight up surgical masks are really not adequate if you’re going to be working in a hospital and exposed to this degree, to patients, infectious bodily fluids.

-And so with that you really should be wearing, um, would include a 95 respirator mask or something equivalent to that.
+And so with that you really should be wearing, um, would include an N95 respirator mask or something equivalent to that.
 Uh, you should be wearing something covering your face so that if you get sprayed with these aerosols, you’re, you’re shielded from that.
-So that’s.
-Plastic face shield or maybe goggles.
-Uh, you should be wearing something over your hair like a hairnet or Bon.
+So that’s a plastic face shield or maybe goggles.
+Uh, you should be wearing something over your hair like a hairnet.

 It should be wearing a gown again to cover your clothing and your skin, and you should be wearing gloves.
 So that’s sort of the, the outfit.
 It’s not quite as, it’s not quite the hazmat suit we wore for Ebola, but you know, it’s not so far away from that.

 Ron Klain: No dominating the news is the fact that doctors like you, nurses, other healthcare workers are facing a shortage of masks, protective gears, gowns, gloves, all the things they need to keep them safe.